Jurisdiction Food Recovery Programs

 Monitor Food Donor Compliance

-Jurisdictions will be required to monitor food donors’ compliance with SB 1383’s edible food recovery requirements.
-Beginning on January 1, 2022, jurisdictions must have an enforcement and inspection program that includes inspections to verify:
+Jurisdictions are required to monitor food donors’ compliance through an inspection and enforcement program that includes inspections to verify:

 • Edible food recovery contracts and written agreements